Banana Blueberry Pancakes Recipe

 - 1. In a large bowl, combine the flours, sugar, baking powder and salt.
 Combine the egg, milk, bananas and vanilla; stir into dry ingredients just until moistened.

 Pour batter by 1/4 cupfuls onto a hot griddle coated with cooking spray; sprinkle with blueberries.
 Turn when bubbles form on top; cook until second side is golden brown.
-Serve with syrup if desired.
+Serve with syrup and sliced bananas if desired.

 Reviews for Banana Blueberry Pancakes